-- The summer school is open for PhD and advanced master students, for post docs, and academic advisors working in the research areas listed.
-The working language at the summer school will be English.
-Participants are encouraged to present and discuss their research in oral and poster presentations.
+- The summer school was open for PhD and advanced master students, for post docs, and academic advisors working in the research areas listed.
+The working language at the summer school was English.
+Participants were encouraged to present and discuss their research in oral and poster presentations.

-- To apply for a presentation, submit your title, a short abstract (approximately 200 words), and preference oral/poster.
-Upon acceptance, you need to register for the summer school.
+- To apply for a presentation, participants needed to submit a title, a short abstract (approximately 200 words), and preference oral/poster.
+Upon acceptance, participants needed to register for the Summer School.

-- Participants without a presentation are welcome and requested to register.
+- Participants without a presentation were welcome and requested to register.

-- See Submission/Registration/Payment and Important Dates for details.
+- Submission/Registration/Payment and Important Dates provided details in the sections below.